Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Model and main assumptions

-Our main interest in this piece of work is case (ii) in Assumption~\ref{asu:f}, that is, the setting $\alpha\in (1,2)$, which should be viewed as the harder case of the two.
-Let us point out that our assumptions in case (i) might be weakened further using dedicated techniques from \cite{hoAsymptoticExpansionEmpirical1996}.
+Our main interest in this work is Case (ii) in Assumption~\ref{asu:f}, that is, the setting $\alpha\in (1,2)$, which should be viewed as the harder case of the two.
+Let us point out that our assumptions in Case (i) might be weakened further using dedicated techniques from \cite{hoAsymptoticExpansionEmpirical1996}.
 The rationale for the precise form of our Assumption~\ref{asu:f}(i) is to allow a comparison of asymptotic behavior between the infinite and finite variance contexts in a unified fashion.

-\begin{remark} Verifying Assumption~\ref{asu:f}(i) typically boils down to checking integrability properties of the density $f_{\varepsilon}$ and its derivative.
+\begin{remark}[On Assumption~\ref{asu:f}(i)] Verifying Assumption~\ref{asu:f}(i) typically boils down to checking integrability properties of the density $f_{\varepsilon}$ and its derivative.
 Take, for example, any distribution of $\varepsilon$ having finite second moment with density vanishing asymptotically at $\pm\infty$ and integrable first derivative.
 Then on the one hand, for $|s|\le 1$, it holds that

 and on the other hand, for $|s|> 1$, integration by parts yields